sodascience/metasyn/docs/source/usage/installation.rst

 Optional: Creating a Virtual Environment
 ----------------------------------------

 Although not necessary, it's a good practice to create a virtual environment for each Python project to manage dependencies.
-You can create a virtual environment using either venv (built into Python) or a similar tool like virtualenv.
+You can create a virtual environment using either venv (built into Python) or a similar tool like `Conda <https://conda.io/projects/conda/en/latest/user-guide/getting-started.html>`_.
 If you're unfamiliar with this concept, refer to the `Python Virtual Environments Guide <https://docs.python-guide.org/dev/virtualenvs/>`_.

 To create a virtual environment using venv: